 - using an antifungal medication for the baby and an antifungal cream for the mother’s breasts

-- rinsing pacifiers, bottle nipples, and all pieces of a breast pump in a half water/half vinegar solution and allowing the items to air dry
+- rinsing pacifiers, bottle nipples, and all pieces of a breast pump in a solution of half water and half vinegar and allowing the items to air dry

-- using nursing pads to prevent the fungus from spreading to your clothes
+- using nursing pads to prevent the fungus from spreading to clothes

-You may have to wait a couple of weeks to see results after you start treatment for oral thrush.
-It is common to have a recurrence once the initial infection has healed.
+Once treatment begins, oral thrush usually goes away within a couple of weeks.
+However, the infection may return again in the future.
 A complete cure is more likely if you have a healthy immune system and are free of other diseases.

-You can help prevent oral thrush by following these simple routines:
+You can reduce your risk for oral thrush by following these simple routines:

-- Practice good oral hygiene by brushing and flossing your teeth daily.
+- Practice good oral hygiene by brushing your teeth.
+You should also floss daily.
 This is especially important if you have diabetes or wear dentures.

 - Rinse out your mouth after using a corticosteroid inhaler.

-- Add acidophilus capsules or yogurt with Lactobacillus acidophilus to your diet when you are taking prescribed antibiotics.
+- Add yogurt to your diet whenever you take prescribed antibiotics.

-- Promptly treat a vaginal yeast infection, especially if you are pregnant.
+- Promptly treat a vaginal yeast infection, especially if you’re pregnant.

 Medically Reviewed by: Karen Richardson Gill, MD, FAAP